ellaliza/ai-ml-journey/README.md

     - I visualized the model using a 3d scatter plot in plotly express.
     - I also included a third feature in the model

+    ### Day 4 - 20th October 2025
+    - I included categorical columns in my model by converting to numbers
+    - I practiced one hot encoding